-We crafted a contract that would allow PurePOWER to buy all existing capital, take over the supply base for costed bill of materials and PPAP the product within our facility in Blythewood.
-Our program managers oversaw the whole process, complete with a production build-up of 3 months to accommodate the time for transfer and to requalify the equipment.
+We crafted a contract that would allow PurePower to buy all existing capital, take over the supply base for costed bill of materials and PPAP the product within our facility in Blythewood.
+Our program managers oversaw the whole process, complete with a production buildup of three months to accommodate the time for transfer and to requalify the equipment.

 Case Study: Navistar

-Navistar had an overseas supplier who was shipping poor-quality components that were causing engine line downtime.
-The supplier was not capable of machining for very close tolerance dimensions—under 10 microns—with complex GD&T reference to multiple datums.
+Navistar had an overseas supplier that was shipping poor-quality components that were causing engine line downtime.
+The supplier was not capable of machining for very close tolerance dimensions — under 10 microns — with complex GD&T reference to multiple datums.

-Within 8 weeks we created a fixture, programmed a Mazak 630 VMC, qualified the fixture, completed level 3 PPAP and shipped the product in custom returnable dunnage.
-The part has been defect free for over 3 years.
+Within eight weeks we created a fixture, programmed a Mazak 630 VMC, qualified the fixture, completed level 3 PPAP and shipped the product in custom returnable dunnage.
+The part has been defect free for over three years.

 Our customer’s issue was resolved with zero line downtime for this component.